moliver28/research-handbook/content/handbook/engineering/unplanned-upgrade-stop.md

 ## What is unplanned upgrade stop?

-Unplanned upgrade stop is an upgrade error that was detected outside of recommended GitLab [upgrade path](https://docs.gitlab.com/ee/update/index.html#upgrade-paths).
+Unplanned upgrade stop is an error that requires an administrator to install a version of GitLab not on their [upgrade path](https://docs.gitlab.com/ee/update/index.html#upgrade-paths).

 ### Unplanned upgrade types